simon-brooke/data.csv/README.md

 #### `dates-as-dates`

-The function `numbers-as-numbers`, when given as arguments a list or vector some of whose elements are string representations of dates or times and a date format specifier, will return a list in which those string representations which match the specifier have been replaced by actual dates.
+The function `dates-as-dates`, when given as arguments a list or vector some of whose elements are string representations of dates or times and a date format specifier, will return a list in which those string representations which match the specifier have been replaced by actual dates.